 6 Ways Coronavirus Will Change Weddings

-The impact that the Coronavirus pandemic has had on events is not only unprecedented, but also unexpected.
+The impact that the Coronavirus pandemic has had on events is not only unprecedented but also unexpected.
 As a professional planner, I spend my days thinking through details & ripple effects of choices.
-And if you had told me in December that I’d spend most of the last 3 weeks coaching and counseling couples from across the world via my COVID-19 Weddings Facebook group through impossible decisions of whether or not to postpone their wedding, when to postpone to, what they’re entitled to in terms of refunds or waived fees, how to communicate changes to guests, and rescheduling much of my own Spring & Summer wedding season, I honestly wouldn’t have believed you.
+And if you had told me in December that I’d spend most of this year coaching and counseling couples from across the world via my COVID-19 Weddings Facebook group through impossible decisions of whether or not to postpone their wedding, when to postpone to, what they’re entitled to in terms of refunds or waived fees, how to communicate changes to guests, and rescheduling much of my own 2020 wedding season, I honestly wouldn’t have believed you.
 Hindsight being what it is, it’s obvious now that a global pandemic would send this type of shockwave through the events industry, but no one imagined it would ever happen.

-So as 2020 couples scramble to reschedule their weddings and exhaust their creative energies in effort to make the most of a down right shitty situation, I’ve been analyzing the blowback this pandemic will have on the wedding industry into 2021 and beyond.
+So as 2020 couples scramble to reschedule their weddings and exhaust their creative energies in an effort to make the most of a downright shitty situation, I’ve been analyzing the blowback this pandemic will have on the wedding industry into 2021 and beyond.
 Here are the 6 ways I think weddings will change because of the Coronavirus Pandemic.

 Financial investment comfort zones will shrink.
 Besides the economic impact this pandemic is already causing, engaged couples in the beginning stages of planning are watching from the sidelines as Covid couples lose thousands of dollars.
 Whether it’s from vendors charging rescheduling fees, losing deposits because of vendors being booked on their rescheduled date AND having to pay to replace those vendors, or deciding to call off the entire big wedding and elope, there are many couples losing a lot of money.
 Future couples, at least for the foreseeable future, are not going to be comfortable investing the kind of money they have in weddings over the last several years.